S&P 500, Dow slip on grim earnings, coronavirus worries

 By Medha Singh and Akanksha Rana

-April 16 (Reuters) - The S&P 500 and Dow Jones slipped on Thursday, giving up early gains as concerns about dismal first-quarter earnings and lasting economic damage from the coronavirus pandemic offset better-than-expected weekly jobless claims numbers.
+April 16 (Reuters) - The S&P 500 and Dow Jones slipped on Thursday, giving up early gains as concerns about rough first-quarter earnings and lasting economic damage from the coronavirus pandemic offset weekly jobless claims that were better than some had feared.

-A 4.7% fall for Boeing Co BA.N drove the blue-chip Dow Jones Industrials .DJI down more than 1%, as European rival Airbus AIR.PA said it was examining requests to defer deliveries after a collapse in travel demand.
+A 6.2% fall for Boeing Co BA.N sent the blue-chip Dow .DJI down 1%, as its European rival Airbus AIR.PA said it was examining requests to defer deliveries after a collapse in travel demand.

-The Nasdaq .IXIC outperformed the broader market with Amazon.com AMZN.O and Microsoft Corp MSFT.O boosting the tech-heavy index for the fifth session in six.
+The Nasdaq .IXIC outperformed the broader market with Amazon.com Inc AMZN.O and Netflix Inc NFLX.O surging to record highs as sweeping stay-at-home orders drove demand for online streaming services, household essentials, groceries and cloud computing.

+Meanwhile, the shutdown in New York was extended until May 15 even as coronavirus-related hospitalizations and deaths fell to their lowest in more than a week and added to evidence that the hardest-hit state was controlling its spread.

-Wall Street has swung this week between hopes of a peaking in coronavirus cases and fears of the biggest economic slump since the Great Depression, as lockdown measures crushed consumer spending and business activity.
+Wall Street has swung this week between hopes of a peaking in coronavirus cases and fears of the biggest economic slump since the Great Depression, as the lockdown measures crushed business activity.

 Latest data showed jobless claims fell slightly to 5.2 million last week from an upwardly revised 6.62 million the week before, but the total figure for the past month still topped a stunning 20 million.

+Wall Street's fear gauge .VIX rose for the second straight session, while the flight from risk pressured U.S. Treasury yields.
+US/

-"We are still struggling to grab a foothold on the deterioration of what's going on," said Andrew Smith, chief investment officer of Delos Capital Advisors in Dallas.
+"We are still struggling to grab a foothold on the deterioration of what's going on," said Andrew Smith, chief investment officer at Delos Capital Advisors in Dallas.

 "The jobless claims number is better than what economists expected, but it's still a little too soon to be extrapolating to the 'all clear ahead' road."

-After a 27% rally from its March lows, the S&P 500 index still stands 18% below its record high as first-quarter earnings kicked off with U.S. banks preparing for a wave of future loan defaults following a halt in business activity.
+After a 27.5% rally from its March lows, the S&P 500 index is still 17.5% below its record high as first-quarter earnings kicked off with U.S. banks preparing for a wave of future loan defaults following a halt in business activity.

 Analysts estimate earnings for S&P 500 companies slumped 12.8% in the first quarter, with U.S. economic growth expected to have contracted at its fastest pace since World War Two.

-Trump is now expected to announce "new guidelines" for re-opening the economy at a news conference on Thursday, as he said data suggested the United States had passed the peak on new infections.
+Trump is now expected to announce "new guidelines" for re-opening the economy at a news conference on Thursday.

 "What the market cannot price in perfectly is when the economy re-opens, what its nuances will look like and what its impact will be on corporate profits one quarter, two quarters and a year away," said David Bahnsen, chief investment officer at Bahnsen Group in Newport Beach, California.